May 14, 2019 by Klaus Crow

 7 – Practice scales

-Practice your scales, pentatonic / blues, major, minor, dorian, etc, in every shape and position.
+Practice your scales, widows and widowers dating, major, minor, dorian, etc, in every shape and position.

 8 – Practice scale sequences

-Practice as much different scale sequences as you can.
+Practice as much different dating law enforcement as you can.
 They will improve your technique and ability to improvise.

 9 – Expand your improvisation tool box